History of the Copa Libertadores: 2000–09: A decade of resurgences

-The 2003 tournament became an exceptional show as many teams such as América de Cali, River Plate, Grêmio, Cobreloa, and Racing, among others, brought their best sides in generations and unexpected teams such as Independiente Medellín and Paysandu became revelations in what was, arguably, the best Copa Libertadores in history.
+The 2003 tournament was known for performances by teams such as América de Cali, River Plate, Grêmio, Cobreloa, and Racing, among others.
+Media reports indicate the perception was that these teams were bringing their most skilled sides in generations and unexpected teams such as Independiente Medellín and Paysandu became revelations in what was considered a high quality year Copa Libertadores's history.
 The biggest news of the competition was previous champion Santos.
-Qualifying to the tournament as Brazilian champion, coached by Emerson Leão and containing marvelous figures such as Renato, Alex, Léo, Ricardo Oliveira, Diego, Robinho, and Elano, the Santásticos became a symbol of entertaining and cheerful football that resembled Pelé's generation of the 1960s.
-Boca Juniors once again found talent in their ranks to fill the gap left by the very successful group of 2000–2001 (with upcoming stars Rolando Schiavi, Roberto Abbondanzieri and Carlos Tevez).
+Qualifying to the tournament as Brazilian champion, coached by Emerson Leão and containing well known figures such as Renato, Alex, Léo, Ricardo Oliveira, Diego, Robinho, and Elano, the Santásticos became a symbol of entertaining and offensive football that resembled Pelé's generation of the 1960s.
+Boca Juniors once again found talent in their ranks to fill the gap left by the very successful group of 2000–2001.
+The team conissted of upcoming stars Rolando Schiavi, Roberto Abbondanzieri and Carlos Tevez.
 Boca Juniors and Santos would eventually meet in a rematch of the 1963 final; Boca avenged the 1963 loss by defeating Santos in both legs of the final.
 Carlos Bianchi won the Cup for a fourth time and became the most successful manager in the competition's history and Boca Juniors hailed themselves pentacampeones.
-Boca reached their fourth final in five tournaments in 2004 but was beaten by surprise-outfit Once Caldas of Colombia, ending Boca's dream generation.
+Boca reached their fourth final in five tournaments in 2004 but was beaten by surprise-outfit Once Caldas of Colombia, ending this generation of Boca Junior's players success at the tournament.
 Once Caldas, employing a conservative and defensive style of football, became the second Colombian side to win the competition.

 Ruing their semifinal exit in 2004, São Paulo made an outstanding comeback in 2005 to contest the final with Atlético Paranaense.
 This became the first ever Copa Libertadores finals to feature two teams from the same football association; The Tricolor won their third crown after thrashing Atlético Paranaense in the final leg.
 The 2006 final was also an all-Brazilian affair, with defending champions São Paulo lining up against Internacional.
 Led by team captain Fernandão, the Colorados beat São Paulo 2–1 at Estádio do Morumbi and held the defending champions at a 2–2 draw at home in Porto Alegre as Internacional won their first ever title.